[+] Help us improve

 Newcom Tavern is the oldest building still standing Dayton (1796).
 Newcom Tavern was originally located on the southwest corner of Main Street and what is today Monument Avenue.
 The building now stands in much the same condition as it was originally, at Carillon Historical Park.

 Robert Edgar built this two story log house for Col. George Newcom and his family.
 Robert Edgar was a millwright that George Newcom hired to build "the best house in Dayton."
 It later housed Dayton's first court sessions, church services and council meetings.
-Travelers could find food and lodging under its roof.
+Travelers could also find food and lodging under its roof.

 The original house consisted of one room upstairs and one room on the ground floor, with a door facing the river.
 In 1798, a two-story addition was added south of the original structure, with a new door facing Main Street.